Git-Vasanth/Automated-Summarization-Tool-for-Information-Retrieval/README.md

 ## Project Description:

-This project utilizes Streamlit and OpenAI's vector embeddings to read PDF documents and answer questions based on their content.
-For instance, using a US amendments PDF as an example, the model can interpret and respond to queries such as explaining the first three amendments in simple terms, suitable for a toddler's understanding.
+This project harnesses Streamlit and OpenAI's vector embeddings to ingest and analyze PDF documents, enabling it to answer queries based on their content.
+For example, using a US amendments PDF, the system can interpret and respond to inquiries such as explaining the first three amendments in simplistic terms suitable for a layperson.
 ## Resources:
 * [OpenAi](https://platform.openai.com/docs/overview)
 * [Langchian](https://python.langchain.com/v0.2/docs/introduction/)